Let’s take a trip back to high school.

-And the science teacher springs this “pop quiz” on you…
+You take your seat in the science class, and (ugh)… the teacher springs a “pop quiz” on you…

 “Ok class, name the body’s vital organs.
 As many as you can.
 Go!”